upex/gatsby-starter/src/pages/blog/2019-06-13-vue-js-rest-api-consumption-with-javascripts-native-promise-constructor.md

 The final code could be found here [source](https://github.com/upex/vue-rest-api).

 This shows how easily we can consume rest api's in our Vue applications.
+Cheers!